Havana Conference (1940)

 The Havana Conference was a conference held in the Cuban capital, Havana, from July 21 to July 30, 1940.
 At the meeting by the Ministers of Foreign Affairs of the United States, Panama, Mexico, Ecuador, Cuba, Costa Rica, Peru, Paraguay, Uruguay, Honduras, Chile, Colombia, Venezuela, Argentina, Guatemala, Nicaragua, Dominican Republic, Brazil, Bolivia, Haiti and El Salvador agreed to collectively govern territories in the Americas of nations that were taken over by the Axis powers of World War II.
+Canada did not attend, being considered part of the British Empire and being at war with Germany having declared war on September 10, 1939.
 It also declared that an attack on any nation in the region would be considered as an attack on all nations.

 Background

 In the first years of World War II, as Germany began to take over countries throughout Europe, colonies of nations that were occupied, such as Netherlands and France, found themselves orphaned.
 They were therefore at risk of German occupation.
 Franklin D. Roosevelt, the president of the United States, and his administration, saw this as a very credible threat, particularly as in the Caribbean were strategically positioned near major trade routes as well as the Panama Canal.
 At the Lima Conference of 1938, American nations agreed they would meet should a threat to the Western Hemisphere as a whole emerge.
 The Panama Conference which was called the following year and attending delegates had decided to hold another conference to discuss how to handle territories of European powers.
 Formally the Second Meeting of Consultation of the Ministers of Foreign Affairs of the American Republics, such a conference was initially set for October 1940.

 On June 17, 1940, the US moved the conference time up in response to a perceived increase in the situation's urgency after the fall of France in 1940.
 Cordell Hull, the United States Secretary of State, planned to lead the Americans at the conference.
+As Hull prepared to attend the conference, he sought to expand the Export–Import Bank of the United States's lending capacity dramatically, which he thought would ease negotiations.
+The United States Congress eventually partially granted his request.

 Argentina, led by the conservative Ramón Castillo, was uncooperative and convinced various nations, notably Brazil and Chile, to withhold their foreign ministers from the conference.
 The reason they gave for this was that the ministers had much work to do, but historian Fredrick B. Pike writes that it was actually to avoid offending the Axis powers.
-As Hull prepared to attend the conference, he sought to expand the Export–Import Bank of the United States's lending capacity dramatically, which he thought would ease negotiations.
-The United States Congress eventually partially granted his request.